bijingshu/BiAttCNN/README.md

 # An Attention based Bidirectional LSTM Method to Predict the Binding of TCR and Epitope
-# ERGO
-ERGO is a deep learing based model for predicting TCR-peptide binding.
+BiLSTM-Attention-CNN is a deep learing based model for predicting TCR-peptide binding.
 ### Python Dependencies and Requirements:
 ```text
 pytorch 1.0.0